The guide to gay Barcelona

 The gay area of Barcelona

 The Gaixample is the nickname given to Barcelona’s gay neighborhood in the “Eixample” area.
-It is where you’ll see lots of gay couples walking the streets holding hands, rainbow flags proudly flying in the wind.
+Here, you’ll see lots of gay couples walking the streets holding hands, rainbow flags proudly flying in the wind.
 The majority of Barcelona’s gay bars and clubs are right here.
 Yet, it still manages to hold onto a unique appeal that feels Spanish.

-Note: We will cover more about Barcelona’s gay scene in the following sections.
+Note: We will cover Barcelona’s gay scene in more detail in the following sections.

 Gay hotels in Barcelona